opticyclic/npp-puppet-lint/README.txt

    list in dockable window at the bottom of Notepad++ main window; document is automatically scrolled at the position of the first found error.
-4. Double-click on errors in the list to view them inside document; or you can press Ctrl+Shift+N repeatedly to view errors.
+4. Double-click on errors in the list to view them inside document; or you can press Ctrl+Shift+F8 repeatedly to view errors.

 You can play with different JSLint options by choosing menu option "Plugins - JSLint - Options".